Skip to Content

 Per-Record Dispatch & Chaining

-In Per Record mode the schedule resolves its target recordset on every fire and creates one session per record.
-Sessions inherit res_model / res_id and post an internal note to that record's chatter, so every AI run a record spawned stays visible from the record itself.
+In Per Record mode the owned action resolves its target recordset on every fire and creates one session per record.
+Sessions inherit res_model / res_id, and muk_ai_automation posts an internal note to that record's chatter, so every AI run a record spawned stays visible from the record itself.
 Chained sessions expose a previous_session proxy (last_text, tool_log) so a digest agent can avoid repeating itself without pasting full transcripts into the next prompt.
+The Chain stat button on the session form opens the whole chain at a glance.

 Hard Caps

-Every spawned session is bounded by four limits — max resumes, lifetime hours, total tokens, and cost in EUR — configurable per schedule and falling back to module-wide defaults.
+Every spawned session is bounded by four limits — max resumes (50), lifetime hours (720), total tokens (1,000,000), and cost in EUR (5.00) — configurable per schedule and falling back to module-wide defaults.
 Caps are checked before every schedule_resume / schedule_recurring call; any breach aborts the session with a cap_exceeded event so a runaway agent can never bill unbounded.

 More Apps from MuK IT